swyxio/spark-joy/README.md

 more control in exchange for more work on your part.

   - eric meyer v2 https://meyerweb.com/eric/tools/css/reset/
+  - https://github.com/jensimmons/cssremedy css working group's reset if it didnt have to worry about tech debt
   - https://github.com/tiaanduplessis/nanoreset
   - https://nicolas-cusan.github.io/destyle.css/
   - https://hankchizljaw.com/wrote/a-modern-css-reset/